SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

-Open access applies only to classes and class members, and it differs from public access by allowing code outside the module to subclass and override as discussed below in :ref:`AccessControl_Subclassing`.
+Open access applies only to classes and class members, and it differs from public access by allowing code outside the module to subclass and override, as discussed below in :ref:`AccessControl_Subclassing`.
 Marking a class as open explicitly indicates that you've considered the impact of code from other modules